great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectation_suites/manage_expectation_suites.md

 6. Optional.
 Run a Validation on the Expectation Suite.
 See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).

-## Create an empty Expectation Suite manually
+## Manually create an empty Expectation Suite

 1. In Jupyter Notebook, run the following code to import the `great_expectations` module and the existing Data Context: